"...an incomparably mesmerizing read... and stunningly interwoven plot." —OnlineBookClub

 Like her protagonist Shannon Kendricks, Cathy Parker is an attorney.
-She volunteered as a zoo keeper's aide for eight years and did have a very special beluga buddy, Mauyak.
-As to encounters with alien children, she is not saying.
+She volunteered as a zoo keeper's aide for eight years and did have a very special beluga buddy, Mauyak, just as Shannon Kendricks has.
+As to encounters with alien children, as in the trilogy, she is not saying.
 She was also a radio and print journalist and once was the 'Jill of all trades' for a small satellite paper in Wyoming.
 She did everything from taking to the photos to writing the articles and op-ed pieces to helping with layout and hauling the newspapers through blizzards once a week.
 As a result, she saw lambs being born and went on a cattle drive and ate her first (and last) Rocky Mountain Oyster.
 She has seen mountain gorillas in the wild in Rwanda and orangutans in Borneo and even rocked an orphaned baby orangutan to sleep on her chest.
 She has volunteered with a chimpanzee sanctuary for former research subjects.
 So you can see where her heart lies.
-Currently she is happy at home with her black brindle mastiff and her black cat.
-All similarities between her cat and Narcissus are purely and probably coincidental.
+Currently she lives in Costa Rica with her black cat.
+All similarities between her cat and the trilogy's Narcissus are purely and probably coincidental.

 This excerpt from the sequel to POWER OF THREE speaks to the capability of all of us to give voice to our primal fears.
 Like many people, I always wondered if I would be able to scream if, for example, I was attacked in a parking lot and desperately needed help.